nicolas-bock/cifar_mlrf/README.md

 ├── docs               <- A default mkdocs project; see mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models, model predictions, or model summaries │   └── ...
+│
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   └── verif_steps.ipynb <- Jupyter notebook to test and see the different figures appear
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for MLRF │                         and configuration for tools like black